Tag: cybersecurity

 $sanitized_filename = preg_replace('/[^a-zA-Z0-9._-]/', '', $filename);

-Consider serving uploaded files from a separate domain or subdomain.
-This isolates the upload directory from your main application, reducing the risk of cross-site scripting (XSS) or other attacks.
+Consider serving user-uploaded files from a separate domain or subdomain.
+This isolates the upload directory and minimizes the impact of XSS or other attacks.

 Before deploying your application, thoroughly test your upload functionality and security measures.
-Here’s a checklist to get you started:
+Here’s a checklist:

 • Attempt to upload a PHP file and verify that it cannot be executed.

-• Test your file type validation by uploading unsupported file types.
+• Test file type validation by uploading unsupported formats.

-• Disable PHP execution in upload directories to prevent code execution attacks.
+• Disable PHP execution in upload directories to mitigate code execution risks.

-• Restrict uploads to specific file types and validate file names.
+• Restrict uploads to specific file types and validate both MIME type and file name.

 • Regularly monitor and audit your upload directories for suspicious activity.